Table of Contents

 And I understand why they would say something like that.
 The Hollywood machine is an industry that provides entertainment and spends billions of dollars every year to keep producing films, TV shows, and other forms of entertainment.

 However, working in film, working on set, Is like any other job, unless you are one of the key creatives (Director, Director of Photography, Production Designer, Composer, etc) it can quickly become monotonous.
 Long shooting days, and repetitive boring “on set” work.
 I’ve always been grateful and conscious that I was lucky enough to be part of that industry.
 But I needed a change of pace, I needed perspective.

 A New Perspective

 Like an Astronaut that has to leave earth in order to properly observe it, gain perspective, and understand it better, I decided to leave the film industry and travel the world.

 More specifically move to Japan with a one-year working holiday visa.
 Check my "Downsizing Camera Package" article here.

-Information and advice is one thing that could potentially help you learn and grow, but nothing beats personal experiences, making your own mistakes, and learning by doing.
+Information and advice are things that could potentially help you learn and grow, but nothing beats personal experiences, making your own mistakes, and learning by doing.

 How I stumbled Onto My Creative Cycle

-Street photography was a way for me to explore a new country, new culture, new language, a different and exciting new lifestyle, it was a way for me to make sense of this monumental change I made in my life.
+Street photography was a way for me to explore a new country, new culture, new language, and a different and exciting new lifestyle, it was a way for me to make sense of this monumental change I made in my life.
 Leave everything behind and move to a new country? while I’m at it might as well take some photos…

 There was no intention to make it a career, no monetization plan, nothing.
 I didn't have experience as a photographer either, so it seemed like a fresh thing to learn and enjoy.
-I got hooked, The more photos I took, the more I enjoyed it, the more I wanted to go out and do it again, I realized that there was some sort of loop or cycle fuelling it behind the scenes.
+I got hooked, The more photos I took, the more I enjoyed it, and the more I wanted to go out and do it again, I realized that there was some sort of loop or cycle fuelling it behind the scenes.

 Visualizing My Creative Cycle